-Physicians frequently receive requests for copies of children's medical records in the midst of conflict, including acrimonious matrimonial or custody proceedings.
-When a parent asks you to disclose information about his/her child, you must consider whether the parent is entitled to the information.
+If a parent asks you to disclose information about their child, you must consider whether you are the custodian of the requested records, and if so, whether the parent is entitled to the information.

-Access parents are entitled to the same information as the custodial parent unless the court orders otherwise.
+Parents with parenting time rights (access) are entitled to the same information as the custodial parent unless the court orders otherwise.

 Question: Is the father entitled to medical information about his children?

 Answer: Yes, as a parent with parenting time rights, the father is entitled to this information.
 If there is any doubt about the father's right to access the children’s records, you should ask for a copy of any existing parenting or separation agreement or court order.

 Question: Is the mother's consent required for release of the children's information to the father?

 Answer: No. Since the father is entitled to the information, consent of the mother is not required.

 Question: On one occasion, the mother discussed her personal health issues with you and these were recorded in the child's chart.
 Is the father entitled to this information?

 Answer: No. References in the child's medical record about confidential discussions with the mother concerning her own health, and which are irrelevant to the child's care, should be deleted from the copy provided to the father.

 Question: As the physician, do you have to provide a copy of the record, or alternatively, can you simply discuss the health of the children with the father?